karvinmc/balipyro-website/README.md

-# Website for an Event Organizer
+# Event Organizer Website
-Website project requested by an Event Organizer.
+A Website project requested by an Event Organizer.

 ## Template
 ...